5 Two Parameters

 5.1 Wisdom

 Wisdom begins with the Preceptor Table.
 What data would we, ideally, require to answer our questions?
 We then explore the data that we actually have.
 We apply the concept of validity to ensure that the data we want and the data we have are similar enough to allow the latter to inform us about the former.
-If so, we describe the population from which both the Preceptor Table and our data are drawn.

 5.1.1 Preceptor Table

-What rows and columns of data do you need such that, if you had them all, the calculation of the quantity of interest would be trivial?
+Which rows and columns of data do you need such that, if you had them all, the calculation of the quantity of interest would be trivial?
 The steps we usually take to construct the Preceptor Table include:

 Predictive models care nothing about causation.
 Causal models are often also concerned with prediction, if only as a means of measuring the quality of the model.
 Here, we are looking at prediction.